wp-plugins/multi-rating/readme.txt

 This adjustment is then multiplied to the overall rating result = (V / M) * A

+= How do I remove the title from the rating form and top rating results? =

+Set an empty title for the shortcode or set an empty default title in the plugin settings.
+E.g. ‘[displayRatingForm post_id="1" title=""]’ and ‘[displayRatingTopResults count="10" title=""]’.
+If the title is not present in the shortcode, the default will be used (e.g. ‘[displayRatingForm post_id="1"]’).

 == Screenshots ==
 1. Blog post with star rating results after_title.
 You can change the position of the star rating results to before_title, add a shortcode [displayRatingResult] or add function call display_rating_results() in theme PHP code
 2. Default rating form.
 You can customise the CSS in the plugin options